Prometheus-X-association/t-ai-carisma/docs/lola/design-document-LORIA.md

 - Metadata format : [JSON-LD](https://json-ld.org/) and displayable/editable on public [xAPI profile server ](https://profiles.adlnet.gov/profiles)

-- Data transfert: sFTP protocol
+- Data transfer: sFTP protocol
-- Algorithm format: Containers technologie (Docker & docker-compose)
+- Algorithm format: Containers technology (Docker & docker-compose)
-- Algorithm transfert and store: Private docker repository
+- Algorithm transfer and store: Private docker repository
 - Scenario format : Data-driven computational pipelines [NextFlow](https://www.nextflow.io/)

-##Input / Output Data
+## Input / Output Data

-As explained above, thera are several type of interactions with the platform, namely Dataset deposit, Algorithm sending, Scenario design and Scenario exécution.
+As explained above, there are several type of interactions with the platform, namely Dataset deposit, Algorithm sending, Scenario design and Scenario execution.

 The execution of a scenario is the final objective which allows obtaining an assessment.